AscendNTNU/fluid/documentation/Type masks.md

 # Type masks

-*A topic of numerous of bugs within PX4.*
+*A topic of numerous of bugs within Ardupilot.*

 Type masks specify what the Pixhawk should regulate.
 When we're sending a PositionTarget via Mavros (on the topic "mavros/setpoint_raw/local"), one of the fields in that type is the type mask (http://docs.ros.org/api/mavros_msgs/html/msg/PositionTarget.html).
 The type mask is a flag where one can say that the Pixhawk should ignore the velocity